crosstherubicon/Backprop_Hyper-parameters/README.md

 # Brackprop-Hyperparameters
-Understanding and tuning hyperparameters of neural networks
+Understanding and tuning hyperparameters of neural networks.

 [Prerequisite: (1) Theoretical understanding of cost functions, activation functions and partial derivatives.
 (2) Soli knowledge of how NN works.
 (3)Python programming.
 (4) Deep Learning alogrithms and technqiues.]